Etablissements A. Bourdereau CINEX

 CINEX no. 259

 This early CINEX example from my collection is serial No. 259, and it features several optional upgrades along with some unique factory modifications.
-The film magazine was relocated from the rear to the top of the body—a change that required corresponding modifications to the movement itself.
+The film magazine was relocated from the rear to the top of the body—a change that required corresponding modifications to the movement.
 The main sprocket was enlarged and repositioned rearward to accommodate the top-loading film path.

 No. 259 marks the first documented appearance of this new virtual viewfinder system.
 This early version was mounted directly to the side panel and lacked the hinged mechanism that would become standard on later iterations.